josephanimate2021/twwr-ap-tracker/README.md

 * <strong>PopTracker Pack</strong> (Recommended Alternative) - If you have [PopTracker](https://github.com/black-sliver/PopTracker), then you may install this [Wind Waker Archipelago Randomizer PopTracker Pack](https://github.com/Mysteryem/ww-poptracker/archive/refs/tags/v1.1.0.zip) by downloading the zip file, extracting it after download, and then zip the contents of the v1.1.0 folder inside the extracted zip file into the packs folder of the downloaded PopTracker application.
 It's source code is located [here](https://github.com/Mysteryem/ww-poptracker)

 ## I am playing The Wind Waker Archipelago Randomizer with Shuffled Entrances turned on.
 Is there a way for AP to tell the tracker what entrance I went through?
-I was able to get that working with only dungeon, miniboss, and boss entrances (mainly because they're given info from a dungeon entrance or dungeon that the user is in as of right now).
+I was able to get that working with only dungeon, miniboss, and boss entrances (mainly because they're given info from a dungeon entrance or dungeon that the user is in (The only method of knowing as of right now)).
 There are instances where AP will not check these dungeons despite you being near their entrances (don't worry, this will be getting fixed)
 * Forbidden Woods
 * Tower Of The Gods